waicool20/KAGA/README.md

 It may also vary between current release and latest commit, so if you want the eye candy learn how to build it from source, it's easy!

-Main window and debug window showing the console output of both KAGA and KCAuto-Kai:
+Main window and debug window showing the console output of both KAGA and KCAuto:
 ![Main and Debug window](screenshots/Main_and_Debug_window.png?raw=true)

 Configuring the formations for each node is easy with a dropdown list: